 Curriculum Content

-For further information on our curriculum please contact the college.
+For further information on our curriculum please contact the college or see our website.

 Bare Essentials promotional video can be found here Bare Essentials Launch Video

-Year 7 Bare Essentials Spring 1 digital copy Year 7 Bare Essentials Spring 1
+Year 7 Bare Essentials Autumn 1 digital copy Year 7 Bare Essentials Autumn 1

-Year 8 Bare Essentials Spring 1 digital copy Year 8 Bare Essentials Spring 1
+Year 8 Bare Essentials Autumn 1 digital copy Year 8 Bare Essentials Autumn 1

-Year 7 Bare Essentials Spring 2 digital copy Year 7 Bare Essentials Spring 2
+Year 7 Bare Essentials Autumn 2 digital copy Year 7 Bare Essentials Autumn 2

-Year 8 Bare Essentials Spring 2 digital copy Year 8 Bare Essentials Spring 2
+Year 8 Bare Essentials Autumn 2 digital copy Year 8 Bare Essentials Autumn 2

-Year 7 Bare Essentials Summer 1 digital copy Year 7 Bare Essentials Summer 1
+Year 7 Bare Essentials 2024 Spring 1 digital copy Year 7 Bare Essentials 2024 Spring 1

-Year 8 Bare Essentials Summer 1 digital copy Year 8 Bare Essentials Summer 1
+Year 8 Bare Essentials 2024 Spring 1 digital copy Year 8 Bare Essentials 2024 Spring 1

 Key Stage 3

-With excellent results in modern foreign languages we also ensure that in year 7 students have the opportunity to experience each of the three languages that we offer here – French, Spanish and Japanese.
-At the end of the year they will then make a choice in consultation with their teacher and parents as to which one they go on to study in more depth in Year 8 and beyond.
+At the end of the year they will then make a choice in consultation with their teacher and parents as to which one they go on to study in more depth in Year 10 and beyond.

-We also carry out baseline tests with Year 7 in English and Mathematics as a diagnostic tool which then enables us to provide targeted intervention for students who need additional support in these areas.
-More information about this can be found by contacting Mrs Turner our SENCo.
+We also carry out baseline tests with Year 7 – CAT (Cognitive Assessment Test) as a diagnostic tool which then enables us to provide targeted intervention for students who need additional support in these areas.
+More information about this can be found by contacting Mrs Turner our SENDCo.

 Key Stage 4